top of page

 Saugatuck Township

 Allegan book p.
 21. Photo of school p.
 21. Built in 1866.
-On the National Register of Historic Places in 1995.
-The school is one of Michigan's oldest extant multi-classroom union school buildings, constructed soon after the state law authorizing union schools was adopted.
+Has a Michigan Historical Marker and is on the National Register of Historic Places in 1995.
+The school is one of Michigan's oldest extant multi-classroom union school buildings.
 It currently serves as the Old School House History Center.
-It is possible this is NOT Douglas Union but Douglas Elementary
+Traveling thru Time p.
+12

 Allegan